 Since it has been demonstrated that helium can be produced in quantity, one is led naturally to consider in what directions one can hope to use the gas other than that originally intended.
 In industry it may be used as a filling for thermionic amplifying valves of the ionisation type.
-It may also be used for filling tungsten incandescent filament lamps, especially for signalling purposes where rapid dimming is an essential, and for producing gas arc lamps in which tungsten terminals are used, as in the "Pointolite" type.
+It may also be used for filling tungsten incandescent filament lamps, especially for signalling purposes where rapid dimming is an essential, and for producing gas are lamps in which tungsten terminals are used, as in the "Pointolite" type.
 Both these varieties of lamp possess the defect, however, of soon becoming dull owing to the ease with which incandescent tungsten volatilises in helium and deposits on the surface of the enclosing glass bulbs.
-As regards illumination, helium arc lamps possess an advantage over mercury arc lamps in that the radiation emitted has strong intensities in the red and yellow portions of the spectrum.
+As regards illumination, helium arc lamps possess an advantage over mercury arc lamps in that the radiation emitted has strong intensities in the red and yellow portions of the is very small.

-It has been shown by Nutting (Electrician, March, 1912) that Geissler tubes filled with helium are eminently suitable, under certain conditions, for light standards in spectrophotometry, but the amount of the gas which could be used in this way is very small.
+It has been shown by Nutting (Electrician, March, 1912) that Geissler tubes filled with helium are eminently suitable, under certain conditions, for light standards in spectrophotometry, but the amount of the gas which could be used in this way that it can be) that in this field helium possesses any advantage over the oils now used.